 - 4.6.4 The results of the informal public consultation on the emerging Draft Plan in Spring 2016 demonstrated widespread concern amongst local residents about increases in traffic and the need to address road safety and improved traffic management in and around the village.
-Specific concerns included the following: - Concerns about increased traffic resulting from proposed housing developments and in particular negative impacts on The Village/B4204 which is already congested from on street parking; - Increased traffic on Pound Lane, a single lane, as drivers will use it for commuting and short cuts to Whitbourne, Knightwick and Bromyard, affecting farmers moving machinery and stock; - Proposals to identify a 40mph speed limit buffer zone to the north of the village; - Comments about the large amount of traffic already using a narrow Victorian winding B road;
+Specific concerns included the following: - Concerns about increased traffic resulting from proposed housing developments and in particular negative impacts on The Village/B4204 which is already congested from on street parking; - Increased traffic on Pound Lane, a single lane, as drivers will use it for commuting and short cuts to Whitbourne, Knightwick and Bromyard, affecting farmers moving machinery and stock; - Proposals to identify a 40mph speed limit buffer zone to the north of the village;

-- A lack of organised parking re school and main road; - Limited bus service; - Concern raised about increased volumes of traffic, both in the village and surrounding roads - safety issues.
-This also affects commutes to work for everyone over the wider road networks eg Holt Heath/Ombersley/Worcester ring road; - Potential safety issues with construction traffic in the village especially on Pound Lane when works starts; - Speed down Pound Lane should be reduced to 20mph; - Suggest having visual impact, for example "white gates/fence" by village signboards to act as a prompt to drivers that they are entering a designated village area with a 30 speed limit; - Suggested 20mph speed limit by the school and playing field; - Signage must be appropriate; slow signs encouraged, but double yellow lines not appropriate; - Suggestion for a pedestrian crossing to make it safe to cross at The Lion and the shop; - Suggestion for traffic calming at Hope and Pound Land, also Steps and Church Farm. - 4.6.5 The Clifton upon Teme Conservation Appraisal and Management Strategy, April 2009, notes that there is a need to ensure that surviving street kerbs be retained and new street furniture should be designed to enhance the Conservation Area.
-Policy CI2 below also aims to ensure that traffic management measures are sympathetic to the village environment outside the Conservation Area.
+- Comments about the large amount of traffic already using a narrow Victorian winding B road; - A lack of organised parking re school and main road; - Limited bus service; - Concern raised about increased volumes of traffic, both in the village and surrounding roads - safety issues.
+This also affects commutes to work for everyone over the wider road networks eg Holt Heath/Ombersley/Worcester ring road; - Potential safety issues with construction traffic in the village especially on Pound Lane when works starts; - Speed down Pound Lane should be reduced to 20mph; - Suggest having visual impact, for example "white gates/fence" by village signboards to act as a prompt to drivers that they are entering a designated village area with a 30 speed limit; - Suggested 20mph speed limit by the school and playing field; - Signage must be appropriate; slow signs encouraged, but double yellow lines not appropriate; - Suggestion for a pedestrian crossing to make it safe to cross at The Lion and the - Suggestion for traffic calming at Hope and Pound Land, also Steps and Church Farm.